darius410/Chaosandvideogames/src/content/blogs/blog-9.md

 ---
     layout: "../../layouts/BlogLayout.astro"

-    title: Should AI Be used in Game Development ? ,
+    title: Does coding make you anti-social ? ,
-    subtitle: A critical look at video game teasers and their role in marketing ,
+    subtitle: Does Software development make you a emotionless robot ,
     publishDate: "2020-05-05"
     tags: [Video Games]
     image: {